zilfire/zilkit/packages/core-theme/docs/web/README.md

 **Available Blocks:**

-- `HeroBlock` - Hero section with heading, description, and CTAs
+- `HeroBlock` - Hero section with heading, description, background image, and CTAs
-- `FaqBlock` - FAQ section with collapsible questions
+- `FaqBlock` - FAQ section with collapsible questions and answers
+- `FeaturesBlock` - Feature showcase with icons and descriptions
+- `MediaContentBlock` - Media with text content layout
+- `HeaderBlock` - Site header with navigation
+- `FooterBlock` - Site footer with logo and links

 [→ Learn more about Blocks](./blocks.md)